nkhil/clothing-retail-react-app/README.md

 }
 ```

-I believe this approach is more efficient than adding the entire product into the basket.
+I believe this approach (adding a reference instead of the entire object) is more efficient than adding the entire product into the basket.

 ## Using pure components